-These medicines may be affected by Microgynon 30, or may affect how well it works.
+These medicines may be affected by Microgynon 30 ED, or may affect how well it works.
 Your doctor may need to alter the dose of your medicine, or prescribe a different medicine.

-You may need to use additional barrier methods of contraception (such as condoms or a diaphragm) while you are taking any of these medicines with Microgynon 30 and for some time after stopping them.
+You may need to use additional barrier methods of contraception

-Your doctor will be able to you how long you will need to use additional contraceptive methods.
+(such as condoms or a diaphragm) while you are taking any of these medicines with Microgynon 30 ED and for some time after stopping them.
+Your doctor will be able to advise you on how long you will need to use additional contraceptive methods.